Krzesimir04/book_djangoapp/README.md

 ## instalation and running on local machine
-If you want to test app on your machine you can download repo, make virtual enviroment, download packages and runserver on your computer.
+If you want to test app on your machine you can download repo, make virtual enviroment, download packages and runserver on your computer (you must have python 3.8 installed).
 ```
 git init
 git pull https://github.com/Krzesimir04/book_djangoapp